-These guidelines apply to the Chester Design Review Area (CDRA), a new Special Plan Area adopted in 1996 by the Board of Supervisors after extensive public review and comment.
+These guidelines apply to the Quincy Design Review Area (QDRA), a new Special Plan Area adopted in 1992 by the Board of Supervisors after extensive public review and comment.
 The guidelines are a matter of concern to commercial property owners, owners of historic and non-historic residential property, and community residents.
-The general goal of the guidelines and review process is to help property owners make design decisions which will maintain or improve the historic and/or general appearance of Chester.
+The general goal of the guidelines and review process is to help property owners make design decisions which will maintain or improve the historic and/or general appearance of Quincy.
 Indirectly, the guidelines will help protect public and private property investment.
-As shown on the preceding map, this concerns the full commercial corridor of Chester.
+As shown on the following map, this concerns the full commercial corridor of Quincy as well as the historic residential area found primarily around Jackson Street.
+The new QDRA includes East Main Street, Lawrence Street, and other areas not previously included in the old Historic Area zone.
 The guidelines apply to exterior alterations of existing buildings, new construction, and the development of public spaces and commercial landscapes.

-Design review within the CDRA is done by the Chester Area Design Review Committee (CDRC) appointed by the Board of Supervisors.
-Members of the committee are drawn from local business people, property owners, and concerned citizens.
-The committee receives support from non-voting resource members.
-These members consist of people having expertise in architectural design and Plumas County Regulations.
+Design review within the QDRA is done by a restructured Quincy Area Design Review Committee appointed by the Board of Supervisors.
+Members of the committee are drawn from local business people, property owners, people with expertise in architectural design and residents with varied interests and expertise.